-The total fair value of restricted shares vested during the years ended December 31, 2016, 2015 and 2014 was \$7.5 million, \$8.7 million and \$9.4 million, respectively.
+The total fair value of restricted shares vested during the years ended December 31, 2017, 2016 and 2015 was \$10.4 million, \$7.5 million and \$8.7 million, respectively.

-As of December 31, 2016, there was \$20.8 million of unrecognized compensation cost related to non-vested share-based compensation that is expected to be recognized over a weighted average period of 2.98 years.
+As of December 31, 2017, there was \$25.5 million of unrecognized compensation cost related to non-vested share-based compensation that is expected to be recognized over a weighted average period of 2.99 years.

-During January 2017, we granted 324,797 shares of restricted stock to certain employees and 27,500 shares of restricted stock to outside directors with a weighted average grant date fair value of \$43.75.
-The stock vests over a three to five year period.
+During January 2018, we granted 323,347 shares of restricted stock, which includes 89,143 performance based shares and 234,204 time based shares, to certain employees and 33,000 shares of restricted stock to outside directors with a weighted average grant date fair value of \$49.20.
+The stock vests over a three to five year period for employees and one year for outside directors.

-NOTE 14.
+NOTE 13.
 Employee Benefit Plans

-We have one profit-sharing plan as of December 31, 2016, 2015 and 2014, under section 401(k) of the Internal Revenue Code.
+We have a profit-sharing plan as of December 31, 2017, 2016 and 2015, under section 401(k) of the Internal Revenue Code.
 At our discretion, we partially match qualified contributions made by employees to the plan.
-We incurred expense of \$2.4 million related to this plan in 2016 and \$1.9 million of expense in both 2015 and 2014.
+We incurred expense of \$3.0 million related to this plan in 2017, \$2.4 million in 2016 and \$1.9 million in 2015.

 In January 2005, we established the Hub Group, Inc. Nonqualified Deferred Compensation Plan (the "Plan") to provide added incentive for the retention of certain key employees.
-Under the Plan, participants can elect to defer certain compensation.
+Under the Plan, which was amended in 2008, participants can elect to defer certain compensation.
 Accounts will grow on a tax-deferred basis to the participant.
-Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2016 and 2015.
+Restricted investments included in the Consolidated Balance Sheets represent the fair value of the mutual funds and other security investments related to the Plan as of December 31, 2017 and 2016.
 Both realized and unrealized gains and losses are included in income and expense and offset the change in the deferred compensation liability.
 We provide a 50% match on the first 6% of employee compensation deferred under the Plan, with a maximum match equivalent to 3% of base salary.
 In addition, we have a legacy deferred compensation plan.
 There are no new contributions being made into this legacy plan.

-We incurred expense of \$0.3 million per year related to the employer match for these plans in 2016, 2015 and 2014.
-The liabilities related to these plans as of December 31, 2016 and 2015 were \$21.1 million and \$21.3 million, respectively.
+We incurred expense of \$0.3 million per year related to the employer match for these plans in 2017, 2016 and 2015.
+The liabilities related to these plans as of December 31, 2017 and 2016 were \$24.4 million and \$21.1 million, respectively.

-NOTE 15.
+NOTE 14.
 Legal Matters